How Spendesk built a winning employee onboarding plan

 To kick things off, our CEO Rodolphe presents the company vision on day one.
 We used to do this first thing in the morning, but we’ve now moved it to Monday afternoon to give people time to settle in and explore their new surroundings.

 Next up, we take people through our product.
 This means demonstrating not only the key features, but the technology behind it, too.
-To do this, we introduce new hires to our co-founders and senior product people.
+To do this, we introduce new hires to our co-founders and senior product people through our applicant tracking system, which makes the process easy and scalable.

 We then shift on to our customer profiles, including looking at the people we want to serve, and exactly how we hope to change things for them.